julianchurchill/text-adventure/README.md

   - DONE Pocket lint and glowing embers - "There's not really enough of it to start a fire."
   - DONE Stick and glowing embers - "You can try to beat the embers out but the damage has already been done."
   - DONE Stick and the fell beast - "Really?
 Do you want to fight the beast or play with it?"
+  - Fiery torch and jar of paraffin - should explode or some comedy outcome
   - Fishing rod and the fisherman
   - Chainsaw and fisherman
   - Chainsaw and any of the people